publiccodenet/blog/_posts/2021-06-08-product-management-in-open-source.md

 date: 2021-06-08
 author: Felix Faassen
 type: blogpost
-excerpt: How it product management done in open source projects and how do they differ from product management in public code
+excerpt: How is product management done in open source projects and how does it differ from product management in public code
 ---